BDE 4.14.0 Production release

 assert(!strcmp("Get some hot dogs.", toDoList.currentTask()));

-Then, he drives the car to the convenience store and picks up some hot dogs and buns.
-Upon returning home, he gives the hot dogs to his wife, updates the list, and consults it for the next task.
+Then, they drive the car to the convenience store and picks up some hot dogs and buns.
+Upon returning home, they give the hot dogs to their partner, update the list, and consult it for the next task.

 assert(false == toDoList.finishTask());